 My goal is to be readily available to you throughout the semester.
-I can be reached by email at zeidk.umd.edu.
+I am primarily reached at snegahda@umd.edu (by email).
 Please DO NOT email me with questions that are easily found in the syllabus or on ELMS-Canvas (e.g., When is this assignment due?
 How much is it worth? etc.), but please DO reach out about personal, academic, and intellectual concerns/questions.